Japan

 In the case of a non-dependent spouse, a special spouse exemption (a maximum JPY 380,000 and JPY 330,000 for national income tax purposes and local inhabitant’s tax purposes) can be taken, depending on the spouse’s income, by taxpayers whose income amount does not exceed JPY 10 million.

-Resident taxpayers are allowed a deduction for each dependent who is 16 years old or older.
+Resident taxpayers are allowed a deduction for each dependant who is 16 years old or older.
 A dependant is a relative, other than a spouse, who is supported by the taxpayer provided that the dependant’s income does not exceed JPY 480,000 for the year.
-The dependent is not required to live with the taxpayer but should receive support from the taxpayer as part of the taxpayer’s household.
-The amount of the deduction increases if the dependent is aged 70 or older at the end of the year or is at least 19 years old but less than 23 years old.
-For each category of dependents, the deductions also increase if the dependent has a disability.
+The dependant is not required to live with the taxpayer but should receive support from the taxpayer as part of the taxpayer’s household.
+The amount of the deduction increases if the dependant is aged 70 or older at the end of the year or is at least 19 years old but less than 23 years old.
+For each category of dependants, the deductions also increase if the dependant has a disability.

 In general, a non-resident taxpayer is not eligible for any of these deductions.